Procedures and Guidance

 Cost shared non-faculty salaries (effort) are subject to the same certification standards as non-faculty salaries charged directly to sponsored awards.
 For this reason, any non-faculty cost share reports submitted by the department to the Grant and Contract Accounting office which include non-faculty salary (labor) charges will require the PI to certify.
 Delegation of this requirement is the same as for the GCCR noted above.
 Note, the delegation of PI signature authority for cost share reports which do not include salary charges are not subject to this restriction.

-As an added control it is suggested that the PIs, particularly if they have delegated authority to others, review the detailed expense transactions for their awards as shown in the My Financial Desktop transaction summary report, or other reports that serve the same purpose, for reasonableness and to detect errors and/or irregularities (fraud).
+As an added control, it is strongly recommended that the PIs, particularly if they have delegated authority to others, review the detailed expense transactions for their awards as shown in the My Financial Desktop transaction summary report, or other reports that serve the same purpose, for reasonableness and to detect errors and/or irregularities (fraud).
 This review should be done monthly but not less frequently than quarterly.
 PIs are further encouraged to sign or initial and date the reports as evidence of their review.
+Auditors consider PI review as a key control and documentation to demonstrate this review may be requested during an audit.

 Sample Signature Delegation Forms